Ara Parseghian: College and professional career

 After graduating in 1942, Parseghian enrolled at the University of Akron.
 American involvement in World War II began after the attack on Pearl Harbor in 1941, however, and he quit school to join the U.S. Navy.
 The Navy transferred him for training to Naval Station Great Lakes near Chicago, where Paul Brown was coaching a service football team.
 Brown was a well-known high school coach in Ohio, having led his Massillon Washington High School teams to a series of state championships.
 Parseghian was named the team's starting fullback before the 1944 season, but he was sidelined with an ankle injury and did not play in any games as Great Lakes amassed a 9–2–1 record and was ranked 17th in the nation in the AP Poll.
 Parseghian later said that despite not playing, watching Brown's methodical and strict coaching methods – and the ease with which he commanded players much larger than he was – was a "priceless" experience.

 After his military service, Parseghian enrolled at Miami of Ohio and played halfback on the school's football team in 1946 and 1947 under coach Sid Gillman.
 As with Brown, Parseghian paid close attention to Gillman, a post-war football pioneer who helped popularize deep downfield passes as the T formation came into vogue.
 He was named an All-Ohio halfback and a Little All-American by sportswriters in 1947.

-Parseghian was selected by the Pittsburgh Steelers of the National Football League in the 13th round of the 1947 draft.
+Parseghian was selected 109th overall by the Pittsburgh Steelers of the National Football League in the 13th round of the 1947 draft.
 He was also selected by the Cleveland Browns of the rival All-America Football Conference (AAFC), a team coached by Paul Brown, his old Great Lakes coach.
 Parseghian left Miami with six semester credit hours remaining and signed with the Browns.

 Parseghian played halfback and defensive back for the Browns starting in 1948.
 While he only started one game that season, he was part of a potent offensive backfield that featured quarterback Otto Graham and fullback Marion Motley.
 The Browns won all of their games and a third straight AAFC championship in 1948.
 Parseghian suffered a serious injury to his hip in the second game of the 1949 season against the Baltimore Colts, however, ending his playing career.
 He stayed with the Browns for the rest of the season, and the team went on to win another AAFC championship.
 With the Browns, he had 44 carries for 166 yards, three receptions for 33 yards, scored two touchdowns, and intercepted one pass.